Skip to main content

 Consider consulting with experienced employment attorneys who understand both federal and state overtime laws.
 Many employment lawyers offer free consultations and work on contingency, meaning you don’t pay attorney fees unless you recover money.

 Getting professional legal guidance through our free case evaluation can help you understand the strength of your claim and the best strategy for pursuing maximum recovery.
-Our employment litigation services focus specifically on wage and hour violations, overtime exemption disputes, and helping workers recover the compensation they’ve earned.

 Taking Action on Overtime Exemption Violations